Magnetisation moment of a bounded 3D sample: asymptotic recovery from planar measurements on a large disk: Introduction

-In the present work, we are concerned with recovery of the overall magnetisation (the so-called net moment) of a sample rather than dealing with reconstruction of the entire magnetisation distribution.
-The latter is known to be an ill-posed problem, in particular, due to the presence of ``silent'' sources, i.e. magnetisations that do not produce magnetic field, see \cite{BarHarLimSafWei2013}.
-However, as it was shown in \cite{BarChevHarLebLimMar2019} for planar (thin-plate) magnetisation distributions, compactly supported silent sources do not contribute to the net moment.
+In the present work, we are concerned with recovery of the total magnetisation (the so-called net moment) of a sample rather than dealing with reconstruction of the magnetisation distribution.
+While both inverse problems are known to be ill-posed (as an inverse source problem for elliptic partial-differential equations) due to the lack of continuous dependence of their solution on the input data (magnetic field measurements), the problem of reconstruction of the magnetisation distribution additionally lacks uniqueness of the solution in view of presence of invisible (or ``silent'') sources, i.e., magnetisations that do not produce magnetic field, see \cite{BarHarLimSafWei2013}.
+However, as it was shown in \cite{BarChevHarLebLimMar2019} for planar (thin-plate) magnetisation distributions, and as follows from the general Helmholtz decomposition \cite{BarLebNem2023}, compactly supported invisible sources do not contribute to the net moment.
 This statement fixes the non-uniqueness issue and makes the problem of net moment recovery a feasible task.
 In theory, this problem is even solvable in a closed form when measurements are available on the entire plane above the sample.
 In reality, however, the measurements are very limited and corrupted by the presence of noise which dominates the signal in distant regions.
 Therefore, we arrive at the problem of estimating the net moment of a sample from a magnetic field component available on some portion of the plane in proximity of the sample.
-Assuming circular geometry, we establish a set of estimates of the net moment components in terms of the size of the measurement area (disk) under condition that the radius of the disk is sufficiently large.
+We shall assume that this portion of the plane is sufficiently large, for otherwise the instability of the problem, due to the already mentioned inherent ill-posedness, will be even more severe.
+On the other hand, this assumption on the large size of the measurement area allows us to obtain explicit ready-to-use formulas.

 We do not intend here to provide neither physical nor mathematical description of the problem in any detailed fashion.
-Instead, we refer the reader to the set of previous publications \cite{BarHarLimSafWei2013,LimWeiBarHarSaf2013,BarChevHarLebLimMar2019,BarGuiHarNorSaf2020,LimWei2016,FuLimVolTrub2020,WeiLimFonBau2007,LimWei2009} and briefly introduce basic concepts that allow us to be more specific in formulating our main result and comparing it with relevant works.
+Instead, we refer the reader to the set of previous publications \cite{BarHarLimSafWei2013,LimWeiBarHarSaf2013,BarChevHarLebLimMar2019,BarGuiHarNorSaf2020,LimWei2016,FuLimVolTrub2020,WeiLimFonBau2007,LimWei2009} and briefly introduce basic concepts that allow us to be more specific in describing our main result and comparing it with relevant works.

+We should mention that the present setting is somewhat classical for problems in magnetometry or gravimetry (i.e., detection of underground anomalous region from surveillance data), with a particularity here that only one component is available for direct measurements.
+The obtained results hence should be useful beyond the laboratory context of rock paleomagnetism, and the proposed methodology is clearly extendable to other particular set-ups.

 We assume that the magnetic sample is described by a compactly supported vector distribution